pasdoc/pasdoc/tests/README.md

 Of course, you also need the `pasdoc` binary available on $PATH.

-## Naming of Pascal unit files in this directory
+## Naming of Pascal unit files in testcases subdirectory

 - `ok_*`